MicrosoftDocs/azure-devops-docs/docs/organizations/security/view-permissions.md

 * You must be a member of the Project Valid Users Group or Project Collection Valid Users Group to view permissions.

 > [!NOTE]
-> This article shows how to view permissions assigned to a user as the project-level.
-However, the steps are similar whether you work from the Security dialog of an object or at the organization or collection-level.
+> This article shows how to view permissions assigned to a user as the project-level or collection-level.
+However, the steps are similar when you work from the Security dialog of an object.

 ## View project-level permissions